kjchalup/neural_networks/README.rst

     :target: http://www.gnu.org/licenses/gpl-3.0
     :alt: GPL 3.0 License

-`TensorFlow`_ is a low-level framework for building and executing computational graphs.
-There are now numerous higher-level frameworks built on top of `TensorFlow`_ that implement neural networks (e.g. `Keras`_, now officially supported by `TensorFlow`_).
+`TensorFlow`_ is a relatively low-level framework for building and executing computational graphs.
+There are higher-level frameworks built on top of `TensorFlow`_ that implement neural networks (e.g. `Keras`_).

 This repository implements one such high-level framework.
-In research, I need low-level control over the computational graph, but I also find I often re-use basic neural net architectures.
-This makes it inconvenient to use pre-existing frameworks (lack of low-level control) -- but I don't want to re-implement basic nn components each time.
+In research, I need low-level control over the computational graph, but I also often reuse basic neural net architectures.
+This makes it inconvenient to use pre-existing frameworks (lack of low-level control) -- but I don't want to reimplement basic nn components each time.

-Why would anyone use this repository?
+Why would you use this repository?

-    * You are me, and use it for doing research.
     * You are a Tensorflow beginner, and want to see how to implement stuff.
-I certainly learned a lot looking at other people's repositories!
+I certainly learned a lot looking at other people's tf code!
-    * If you want to use my implementations in your own projects please do, though you'll probably learn more and get best results if you re-implement it yourself.
+    * If you want to use my implementations in your own projects please do, though you'll probably learn more and get best results if you do your own coding.

 Usage
 -----
 I tried to mimic the `scikit-learn`_ interface.
-You fit a network using nn.fit, and predict with nn.predict methods.
-In some cases there are other useful methods, e.g. GANs (see below) have a gan.sample() method.
+You fit a network using nn.fit, and predict with nn.predict.
+In some cases there are other useful methods, e.g. GANs can gan.sample().
 See individual module documentation for more details.

 Each module's usage is exemplified in its __main__ part.